 We believe that swordplay is for all.
 We encourage everyone, all abilities and backgrounds, to participate with us.
 We are an inclusive group and reject all bigotry and hate.
 HEMA is for everyone!

 Ken Mondschein, PhD, M.Ed., Maître d'Armes Historique

 Ken Mondschein (website) received his PhD from Fordham University in 2010 and his fencing master’s certification in historical fencing from the US Fencing Coaches’ Association in 2013, and his M.Ed. from UMass-Amherst in 2021.
-He is also certified as a Prevôt in modern foil and épée and is a M.Ed. candidate at UMass-Amherst.
-Ken has studied fencing and historical martial arts for almost twenty years, and has competed successfully in several local historical fencing tournaments.
+He is also certified as a Prevôt in modern foil and épée and has an M.Ed. from UMass-Amherst.
+Ken has studied fencing and historical martial arts for since the mid-1990s, and has competed successfully in several local historical fencing tournaments.
 He also holds a second-degree black belt in traditional Japanese karate and is an avid equestrian and jouster.
-Ken’s philosophy differs from that of most historical martial arts instructors, as it is based on both primary sources and living traditions of foil, épée, sabre, and European stick-
+Ken’s philosophy differs from that of most historical martial arts instructors, as it is based on both primary sources and living traditions of foil, épée, sabre, and European stick-fighting.